Surajvijendra/HR-Resource_Query_Chatbot-/README.md

 Stored in candidates.json, containing details like name, skills, projects, experience, and availability.

 2. Embeddings:
-Uses sentence-transformers/all-MiniLM-L6-v2 to embed candidate details and store in FAISS for efficient retrieval.
+Uses HuggingFaceEmbeddings via LangChain for embeddings, to embed candidate details and store in FAISS for efficient retrieval.

 3. LLM for Structured Responses:
 Uses Mistral 7B (TheBloke/Mistral-7B-Instruct-v0.1-GGUF) to generate human-like recommendations based on user queries.